erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 Recently there has been a lot of noise online about the Wordpress website platform.
 This blog is formerly a Wordpress blog, so I am able to share from personal experience how I moved this blog.
-I began writing this blog on the Wordpress free plan, with a few years as a paying customer of Automattic, the corporate entity associated with Wordpress.org.
+I began writing the early years of this blog on the Wordpress free plan, followed by a few years as a paying customer of Automattic, the corporate entity associated with Wordpress.org.
 The notes below are from my experience moving to a Python Pelican blog.

 Here is the checklist I wrote down when I made than transition: